Everything You Need to Know About Changing Plans During ObamaCare’s Open Enrollment Peroid Each Year

 - You could gain or lose eligibility for Medicaid or CHIP

 - If you’ve moved to a new residence, you may be eligible for different plans

 This year 25% more plans are being offered in the marketplace.
 So while you may like your plan, shopping around could yield you an even better plan with very similar benefits.
 Health insurance is a relativity big and important expense.
 It is well worth the time it takes to verify your information and see your marketplace options before calling it a day for the year.
 Finding the perfect plan doesn’t just mean upfront savings on premiums, it means savings throughout the year on out-of-pocket medical expenses and ensuring the best health care your money can buy.

 Final Words on Changing Your ObamaCare Plan

 Changing your plan and reporting changes to your application isn’t about following some wacky set of rules, it’s about freedom of choice and taking responsibility for your healthcare.
-It’s an opportunity for you to pick the plan you want based off of costs and benefits offered in 2015.
+It’s an opportunity for you to pick the plan you want based off of costs and benefits are offered.
 Don’t wait until the last minute to change your plan, the process should be quick and painless.
-Verify your information and make your choices before December 15th, 2014 and save yourself the headache.
+Verify your information and make your choices before December 15th and save yourself the headache.